vertexproject/synapse/docs/synapse/httpapi.rst

 ~~~~~~~~~~~~~~~~~~

 *Method*
-    GET
+    GET, POST

     This API allows the caller to normalize a value based on the Cortex data model.
+This may be called via a GET or
+    POST requests.

     *Input*
         The API expects the following JSON body::